nickbrandt/GitLab/doc/administration/geo/replication/external_database.md

 The [geo_primary_role](https://docs.gitlab.com/omnibus/roles/#gitlab-geo-roles)
 configures the **primary** node's database to be replicated by making changes to `pg_hba.conf` and `postgresql.conf`.
-Make the following configuration changes manually to your external database configuration:
+Make the following configuration changes manually to your external database configuration and ensure that you restart PostgreSQL afterwards for the changes to take effect:

 ```plaintext
 ##